 All tack and clothing changes are to be made in the ring.
-Riders must participate in all three sections of quality for placing.
+Riders must participate in all three sections to qualify for placing.
 At least one, but not more than two appropriately dressed exhibitors are permitted in the ring to carry tack or hold the equine.
 These grooms must be at least age 13 and be 4-H Horse Club member.
 There will be a five-minute time limit for changes.
 At the beginning of the tack change, all equipment must be available in the ring.
-All Versatility participants, helpers, ring stewards, announcers and the iudge must attend the meeting prior to each Versatility Competition.
+All Versatility participants, helpers, ring stewards, announcers and the judge must attend the meeting prior to each Versatility Competition.
 Scoring is as follows:

-age mat along the metaling phot to each verballing competition deening to de fenerie.
-English Pleasure - 25% Western P leasure - 25% Gymkhana - 25% Grooms/Handlers/Safety - 25% 1050 Versatility - 13-19-years-old (may only e enter one: #1050 or #1280)
+English Pleasure - 25% Western Pleasure - 25% Gymkhana - 25% Grooms/Handlers/Safety - 25% 1060 Individual Versatility - 13-19-years-old 1061 Team Versatility - 13-19-years-old (shows Wednesday night)

+FUN CLASS

-FUN CLASS - Fun Classes may be offered, if time permits.
-Please listen for announcements SADDLE SEAT AND WESTERN HORSE AND PONY PERFORMANCE CLASSES 8:00 AM-Ring #1 Eight (8) Placing Rosettes will be awarded in each class.
+Fun Classes may be offered, if time permits.
+Please listen for announcements

+WEDNESDAY SADDLE SEAT AND WESTERN HORSE AND PONY PERFORMANCE CLASSES 8:00 AM Ring 1 (Large Arena)

 All Advance Exhibitors (13-15 and 16-19-years-old) equitation classes will have a pattern.
-Patterns will be posted by 7:30 AM Wednesday.
+Patterns will be posted by 7:30 AM Wednesday, and are included in the exhibitor packets.
 Additional classes may have a pattern if deemed necessary by the judge.
-Classes 1109, 1110, & 1111 are not eligible for championships \Classes may be combined or split as deemed necessary by the Horse Board.
+Classes 1109, 1110, & 1111 are not eligible for championships Classes may be combined or split as deemed necessary by the Horse Board.